daelsepara/NeuralNetworkClassifier/DataSets/README.md

 Data sets for testing Neural Network Classifier software are available on this page.
 Each line in the text file is a single data point.
 The values in each line are separated by a delimiter character that is either a tab (\t) character or a comma (,).
 The last value in each line is the classification category of that data point.

-Citations for these data sets (except xor and primes) were adopted from:
+Citations for these data sets (except iris, xor and primes) were adopted from:

 http://cs.joensuu.fi/sipu/datasets/

 P. Fränti and S. Sieranoja
 Applied Intelligence, 1-17, 2018
 https://doi.org/10.1007/s10489-018-1238-7

+I have generated the plots to accompany these data sets with R (Statistical computing programming language).

 ## Aggregation

 ![Aggregation](/DataSets/Visualizations/Aggregation.png)